| |

 Well-Known Phrases You Hear in Wales

-There are lots of sayings from South Wales that you’ve probably heard from TV shows like Gavin & Stacey or from celebrities and these are those phrases explained and most of them are Welsh phrases in English.
+There are lots of sayings from South Wales that you’ve probably heard from TV shows like Gavin & Stacey or from celebrities and these are those simple Welsh phrases explained and most of them are Welsh phrases in English.

 Lush